SPITFIRE AUDIO HANS ZIMMER STRINGS – THE GENTLE GIANT

-Let’s look at a few of the more expressive articulation option you have to play with.
+Let’s look at a few of the more expressive articulation options you have to play with.

-Super flautando technique I had to do some research on as it’s not one I am familiar with.
+Super flautando technique I had to do some research on it as it’s not one I am familiar with.
 Flautando is playing the string over the fingerboard creating a more airy sound.
 As it turns out, “Super” flautando is that, but with a much lighter touch so as to induce string harmonics and a more “glassy” sound, as the manual puts it.
-This sound has a very slow ramp up that requires some fiddling with the release tails for it to cross-fade nicely with itself, but used as a single chordal wave you can achieve a lovely textured build
+This sound has a very slow ramp-up that requires some fiddling with the release tails for it to cross-fade nicely with itself but used as a single chordal wave you can achieve a lovely textured build

 Super sul pont is abrasive, biting and spikey – a string player’s variation of scratching one’s fingernails down a chalkboard.
 This is pretty much the polar opposite of flautando – the string is played directly next to the bridge.
 A very characterful and challenging voice to use, but it brings extra dimension and layer to an arrangement if used well.

-The long con sordino are fantastic and my favourite (if I had to choose a favourite).
-Beautifully smooth and heavy, the string players apply mutes to their instruments to create a softer and more expressive sound over the slightly harsh, full bowed longs.
+The long con sordino is fantastic and my favourite (if I had to choose a favourite).
+Beautifully smooth and heavy, the string players apply mutes to their instruments to create a softer and more expressive sound over the slightly harsh, full-bowed longs.